Professional educator conceptual framework for their knowledge base

 - Attitudes or Dispositions or Habits of Mind or Values.
 The mental states people have when they practice or inquire and use the subject to learn about or understand the world in successful ways.
 Attitudes to have when doing the subject to create knowledge and products of the discipline.
 Examples or dispositions that are usually valued when doing or studying a subject or discipline include: curiosity, desire to understand, open-minded, skeptical, persistent, ... more examples.

-- Perspectives or relationships and connections of the discipline to society, culture, history, the discipline itself and the society, culture, and history it creates, how it can and can not be used in all of its respects.
+- Perspectives of the discipline itself, its relationships and connections to society, culture, history, other disciplines and it can and can not be used in all of its respects.

 Literacy in any subject or discipline must include substantial experiences for learners to develop information and skills in each of these areas for each and every subject or discipline.